Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Experimental Details

 \subsection{Baseline Methods}

-In the main paper, we compare MBT against representative efficient reasoning baselines, TokenSkip~\cite{xia-etal-2025-tokenskip}and LIMOPro~\cite{xiao2025limopro}.
-Both approaches aim to produce compact reasoning traces by selectively retaining important components from model-generated reasoning and then fine-tuning a target model via supervised fine-tuning (SFT) so that it learns to reason more efficiently.
-Unlike MBT, these approaches focus on compressing or pruning existing reasoning traces rather than stabilizing intermediate reasoning through metacognitive control.
+In the main paper, we compare MBT against the efficient-reasoning baselines TokenSkip~\cite{xia-etal-2025-tokenskip} and LIMOPro~\cite{xiao2025limopro}.
+Both approaches construct compact reasoning traces by retaining the components considered important from model-generated reasoning.
+The reduced traces then fine-tune a target model via supervised fine-tuning (SFT) for shorter outputs.
+Unlike MBT, these approaches compress or prune existing reasoning traces rather than installing a structural prior.

 \paragraph{TokenSkip} TokenSkip first obtains full reasoning traces from a target model.
 It then estimates token-level importance scores using a bidirectional BERT-based model~\cite{xia-etal-2025-tokenskip,pan2024llmlingua}.
 Based on these scores, unimportant tokens are pruned to construct compact reasoning traces, which are subsequently used as SFT data.
 Following the TokenSkip, we generate reasoning traces on the HotpotQA training set using the target model Qwen3~\cite{yang2025qwen3}.
 We filter samples based on answer correctness and randomly sample a compression ratio $\gamma$ for each training instance from the set \{0.5,0.6,0.7,0.8,0.9,1.0\}.
 We prune tokens based on the sampled compression ratio and use the resulting compressed reasoning traces as the SFT dataset for training.